 Are Vaccinations Right for Your Pet?

 Our pets are living longer than ever, thanks to great strides in veterinary medicine.
 Cats and dogs may encounter many harmful diseases over the course of their life.
 Pet vaccinations are one of the easiest ways to protect them.
-A regular vaccination schedule is essential to their longevity, but it’s important to know which vaccines your pet needs most.
+A regular vaccination schedule is essential to your pet’s longevity, but it’s important to know which vaccines they need most.
 If you don’t know what they need aside from the rabies vaccine, give us a call, and we’ll set up an appointment for you.
-We’ll be happy to map out a vaccine regimen for your pet–just give us a call at (214) 644-5555.
+Then, we can map out a vaccine regimen for your pet.
+Just give us a call at (214) 644-5555.
 We’re more than happy to help.